 "Organic disposal site" means a disposal site where settled or precipitated solid matter produced by water and sewage treatment processes is disposed of in compliance with the board of health requirements, using sanitary land-filling techniques, in a manner that does not create a nuisance or health hazard, that protects the environment, and will not cause a pollution source of water, air, etc.

+“Open Space” means an area of land or water set aside to be preserved or reserved for use by residents of the development.
+An expanse of lawn, trees, plants, or other natural areas.
+Any landscaped area of the site including: required yards, setbacks, walkways, and limited common areas.
+It does not include parking, driveways, or buildings with habitable space for primary uses, but may include buildings for the purpose of providing an amenity.
+Open space may be distributed throughout the development and need not be in a single large area.
+Open space may include sensitive areas, such as areas with 30% or greater slope, fault zones, floodplains, high water tables, and wetlands if they have been designed as an integral element of the project.
+Any additional amenity that is located on the roof of a building shall not be considered open space.

+"Owner" includes the plural as well as the singular, and may mean either a natural person, firm, association, partnership, private corporation, public or quasi-public corporation, or any combination thereof having a majority fee simple interest in real property, or a majority interest through any other form of ownership.

-“Open Space” means land devoted to conservation or recreational purposes and/or land designated by a municipality to remain undeveloped (may be specified on a zoning map).“Outdoor dining” means an area of designated size used as a seating area with tables and chairs for the contiguous restaurant.
+“Outdoor dining” means an area of designated size used as a seating area with tables and chairs for the contiguous restaurant.

 “Outdoor Recreation, Large Scale, and including Outdoor Entertainment Locations” means areas or facilities that offer recreation or entertainment outside and require significant land or are expected to create a larger impact.
 Such uses include shooting ranges, go-carts, motor vehicle and/or motorbike tracks, golf courses, zoological parks and botanical gardens, amphitheaters, outdoor stages and concert venues, or similar activities that may create noise, dust, or other nuisances to adjoining and surrounding uses.

 Outdoor Storage.
-See “Accessory Outdoor Storage”
+See “Accessory Outdside Storage”

-“Package agency” means a retail liquor location operated under a contractual agreement with the Utah Department of Alcoholic Beverage Control, by a person other than the state, who is authorized by the commission to sell package liquor for consumption off the premises of the agency.“Park and Ride” means an area or structure intended to accommodate parked vehicles for the general public, where commuters park their vehicles and continue to travel to another destination via public transit, carpool, vanpool, or bicycle.
+“Package agency” means a retail liquor location operated under a contractual agreement with the Utah Department of Alcoholic Beverage Control, by a person other than the state, who is authorized by the commission to sell package liquor for consumption off the premises of the agency.

+"Parcel of land" means a contiguous quantity of land, in the possession of, or owned by, or recorded as the property of, the same claimant or person.

+“Park and Ride” means an area or structure intended to accommodate parked vehicles for the general public, where commuters park their vehicles and continue to travel to another destination via public transit, carpool, vanpool, or bicycle.
 The parking lot may be shared with other uses or stand-alone.

 "Parking lot" means an open area, other than a street, used for parking of more than four automobiles and available for public use, whether free, for compensation, or as an accommodation for clients or customers.

 "Parking space" means space within a building, lot, or parking lot for the parking or storage of one automobile.

+“Passive Recreation” means activities that involve inactive or less energetic activities often performed by leisurely walking or conducting small group gatherings that do not require physical activity.